awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_S3_Intelligent_Tiering/7_clean_up.md

 pre: "<b>7. </b>"
 ---

-In the following steps, you clean up the resources you created in this tutorial.
-It is a best practice to delete resources that you are no longer using so that you do not incur unintended charges.
+In this section, you will clean up the resources you created as part of this workshop.
+It is a best practice to delete resources you are no longer require to avoid incurring on-going charges.

 1. **Delete test objects**

-If you have logged out of your AWS Management Console session, log back in.
-Navigate to the [S3 console](https://s3.console.aws.amazon.com/s3/home) and select the Buckets menu option.
-First you will need to delete the test object(s) from your test bucket.
-Select the radio button to the left of the bucket you created for this tutorial, and then choose Empty.
+If you have logged out of your AWS Account, log back in.
+Navigate to [S3 console](https://s3.console.aws.amazon.com/s3/home) and click **Buckets** on the left navigation pane.
+Before deleting the bucket, all its objects need to be deleted.
+Select the radio button against your bucket and then click **Empty**.

 ![Images/S3IntelligentTiering32.png](/Cost/100_S3_Intelligent_Tiering/Images/S3-IntelligentTiering-32.png)

-In the Empty bucket page, type “permanently delete” into the Permanently delete all objects confirmation box.
-Then, choose Empty to continue.
+Type “*permanently delete*” in the confirmation window that pops up.
+Then, click **Empty** to continue.

 Next, you will be presented with a banner indicating if the deletion has been successful.

 2. **Delete test bucket**

-Finally, you need to delete the test bucket you have created.
-Return to the list of buckets in your account.
-Select the radio button to the left of the bucket you created for this tutorial, and then choose Delete.
+Finally, you need to delete your bucket.
+Return to the list of buckets.
+Select the radio button against your bucket and then click **Delete**.

 Review the warning message.
-If you desire to continue deletion of this bucket, type the bucket name into the Delete bucket confirmation box and choose Delete bucket.
+If you desire to continue deleting your bucket, type the bucket name in the confirmation pop-up window and then click **Delete bucket**.
 ![Images/S3IntelligentTiering33.png](/Cost/100_S3_Intelligent_Tiering/Images/S3-IntelligentTiering-33.png)
 ![Images/S3IntelligentTiering34.png](/Cost/100_S3_Intelligent_Tiering/Images/S3-IntelligentTiering-34.png)